 Research

-In addition to my current project on peiyin, I have also been collaborating with a group of researchers from institutions across the Pacific to address linguistic racism and xenophobia against and within the conveniently oversimplified group commonly known as “the Chinese (huaren)” in various contexts including Taiwan (Chen 2018) and Singapore (Lim, Chen, & Hiramoto 2021).
+Beyond my primary project on voice production, I collaborate with researchers across the Pacific to address linguistic racism and xenophobia within and against the broadly categorized group often labeled as “the Chinese (huaren).”
+This work spans diverse contexts, including Taiwan (Chen 2018) and Singapore (Lim, Chen, & Hiramoto 2021).

 Invited Lectures, Workshops, and Discussions